It's on us

 - Not being afraid to call police if a situation seems to be escalating, like when someone

-starts yelling at or hitting another.
+starts yelling at or hitting another person.

 - Remembering to trust your instincts.
 If you think something is wrong in a situation, chances are most people around you feel the same way.
 Take action and speak up.
 Others will typically follow.